pekerow/linux-server-config/README.md

 These instuctions redirect our Apache server to serve https instead of the default http.
 Certbot creates the path ``/etc/letsencrypt/live/``to store the certificate and associated key, allowing the client browser to authenticate the certificate.
 It also creates an error log for debugging at ``/var/log/apache2/error.log`` and an access log for vieweing user-driven events at ``/var/log/apache2/access.log``

-### Reconfigure OAuth
+### Reconfigure OAuth 2.0 Client IDs

-In the Google Cloud Console, altered the application's credentials section:
+In the Google Cloud Console, revise the application's credentials section:
 * Added ``https://www.pekerow.site`` to Authorized Javscript Origins
 * Added ``https://www.pekerow.site/login`` ``https://www.pekerow.site/gconnect`` and ``https://www.pekerow.site/oauth2callback`` to Authorized Redirect URIs
-* Downloaed the new ``client_secrets.json`` file and replaced it on the server to ensure proper routing and authentication of users.
+* Download the new ``client_secrets.json`` file and upload to ``/var/www/catalog`` to ensure proper routing and authentication of users.
+Routes and python decorator functions are unchanged from the development version.

 ### Sources Consulted